jeffwright13/pytest-oof/README.md

 - lastline

 ## Target audience:
-- Pytest plugin developers and others who neeed access to pytest's results after a test run has completed
+- Pytest plugin developers and others who need access to pytest's results after a test run has completed
+- Testers who want a summary of their test run *as reported by pytest on the console* without having to parse pytest's complex console output
 - Taylor Swift fans
-- Anyone who wants to see a summary of their test run -as reported by pytest on the console- without having to parse pytest's console output

 ## Installation